of all homotopy types

 |(absence of) contraction rule||(absence of) diagonal||no-cloning theorem|

-In homotopy type theory a type of (small) types is what semantically becomes a (small) object classifier.
+In homotopy type theory a type of (small) types is what in higher categorical semantics is interpreted as a (small) object classifier.
 Thus, the type of types is a refinement of the type of propositions which only contains the (-1)-truncated/h-level-1 types (and is semantically a subobject classifier).